click menu items to expand/collapse

 Bacterial cultures were transferred into 96-well plates following overnight incubation.

-This section should start with a couple sentence to reminds the reader what the goal of the study was and then segues into the first experiment.
+This section should start with a couple sentences to remind the reader what the goal of the study was and then segue into the first experiment.

 Written in the past tense and in the active voice.
 Each subsequent experiment should be motivated by previous results and/or test a new/novel hypothesis.